 - support of the platform of the Washington State Democratic party, evidenced by unambiguous public statements or, in the case of incumbents, their record in office;

 - a commitment to support other Democratic candidates and electeds, evidenced by one’s record of candidate endorsements and campaign contributions.

 For our official statement regarding Candidate Support see our Bylaws, Article II Section 3.

 Questionnaires: Our Executive Board requires that candidates requesting endorsement provide copies of a King County Democrats questionnaire and a questionnaire from a labor council or union whose endorsement actually was requested.
 These can be emailed to firstname.lastname@example.org, subject line: “Endorsements” at least 10 days before the endorsement meeting, or contact the Chair at that email to make other provisions.

 Appearance at Meetings.
 We make time at every meeting during the campaign season for candidates who wish to appear, and allot equal time to each one as allowed by our agenda.
-Candidates attending the 5th or 41st LD meetings on the same night are welcome to appear late at our meeting and given time at a opportune break in our business.
-Email notice a day in advance of attending, and whether as an early or late arrival, helps our Chair coordinate appearances.
-Prior permission to attend and speak is not required.
+Candidates attending the 5th or 41st LD meetings on the same night are welcome to appear late at our meeting and given time at a convenient break in our business.
+Email notice a day in advance of attending, and anticipated early or late arrival, helps our Chair coordinate appearances.
+Prior confirmation from the Chair to attend and speak is not required.

 Endorsement Procedures as specified in our Rules of Special Order, Rule III: